MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 Katana Uber Instancing
 ----------------------

+.. block-warning:: ⚠ IN DEVELOPMENT

+    ! if you read this means KUI is still in development.
+Do not use for now !

 As we just saw, instancing can require in some cases quite some work before having a result.
 That's why I tried to produce a solution that would be very